grittypuffy/PACT/README.md

 </a>

 ## Overview
-PACT is an advanced system that auto-corrects, sanitizes user inputs, and tests and compares statistics before sending them to the AI.
+PACT (Prompt Auto-Correction and Testing) is an advanced system that auto-corrects, sanitizes user inputs, and tests and compares statistics before sending them to the AI.
 A golden gateway to improve prompt-engineering skills of the users.

 ## Links
 - **Hosted Website:** [Visit Here](https://pact.azurewebsites.net/)